kyliejudd/srjoth/README.md

 once this runs the cert + key will be concatenated into single file and placed into /etc/ssl/private then this folder can be mounted into haproxy.

+you can also run this again in 3 months time or put it in a cron, this will renew your certs with letsencrypt and restart haproxy.

 #### backends